wahid08034/github-actions-demo/README.md

 # 🚀 Automated Static Website Deployment to AWS S3 using GitHub Actions

 A complete CI/CD setup for static websites (HTML/CSS/JS) with GitHub Actions and AWS S3.
-This guide helps you automate deployments every time you push code to the `main` branch.
+This guide helps you automate deployments every time you push code to the `master` branch.

 ---

 ## 📌 Features

 ✅ Zero-cost hosting (S3 free tier eligible)
-✅ Instant deployments on code push to main branch
+✅ Instant deployments on code push to master branch
 ✅ Manual trigger support via GitHub UI
-✅ Cache optimization for faster page loads
 ✅ Secure AWS access using IAM roles

 ---